Tensor generators on schemes and stacks: The resolution property

-\begin{ex} By Example \ref{genshglo:EX:Thomasons_groupstacks_results}.\ref{genshglo:EX:Thomasons_groupstacks_results:IT:1} the classifying stack $\clsp \GL_{n,\bbZ}$ has the resolution property.
-More directly, as quasicoherent sheaves on $\clsp \GL_n$ correspond to $\bbZ[\GL_{n}]$-comodules, the respresentation theory of $\GL_{n,\bbZ}$ implies that every quasicoherent sheaf on $\clsp \GL_{n, \bbZ}$ can be generated by subsheaves $\shG_i \subset P(\shV, \shV^{\vee})$, where $\shV$ denotes the locally free sheaf of rank $n$ that corresponds to the standard representation, and $P$ runs over all polynomials $P \in \bbN[t,s]$ (it suffices to generate all locally free sheaves on $\clsp \GL_{n,\bbZ}$ by Lemma \ref{LEM:non-finite_pushdown} and then the proof of \cite[Theorem 3.5]{Wat79:MR547117} carries over from a base field to a Dedekind ring as because locally free sheaves are non-equivariantly free). \end{ex}

-\begin{rem} By Totaro's Theorem and its generalization to arbitrary algebraic stacks (Theorem \ref{THM:resprop=basic} below) we know that a quasicompact and quasiseparated algebraic stack with affine stabilizer groups that satisfies the resolution property must have quasiaffine diagonal.
-So every algebraic with quasiaffine and non-affine diagonal has not the resolution property.
-As an example, glue two copies of $\bbA^2_k$ at the complement of the origin to get a scheme with quasiaffine and non-affine diagonal.
-Similarly, take the quasiaffine group scheme $G$ obtained from $\bbZ/2\bbZ \to \bbA_k^2$ by removing the origin in the identity component, then the classifying stack $\clsp G$ has quasiaffine but not affine diagonal.
+\begin{rem} By Totaro's Theorem and its generalization to arbitrary algebraic stacks (Theorem \ref{THM:resprop=basic} below) we know that a quasi-compact and quasi-separated algebraic stack with affine stabilizer groups that satisfies the resolution property must have affine diagonal.
+So every algebraic stack with quasi-affine and non-affine diagonal does not have the resolution property.
+As an example, glue two copies of $\bbA^2_k$ at the complement of the origin to get a scheme with quasi-affine and non-affine diagonal.
+Similarly, take the quasi-affine group scheme $G$ obtained from $\bbZ/2\bbZ \to \bbA_k^2$ by removing the origin in the non-identity component, then the classifying stack $\clsp G$ has quasi-affine but not affine diagonal.

 There is an example of an algebraic stack with affine diagonal that does not have the resolution property.
 It is the $\Gm$-gerbe over a complex algebraic surface $Y$ corresponding to a non-torsion element of the cohomological Brauer group $\Coho^2_{\et}(Y, \Gm)$.